ryancurrah/gomodbump/README.md

 7. Bumps any updatable dependency versions that are allowed or not blocked.
 By default all dependencies are allowed.
 If `go_mod_tidy` is `true` that will be run after updating
 8. Pushes updates to the `go.mod` and `go.sum` files to SCM server for each repository
 9. Creates pull requests for all pushed repositories in the SCM server
-10. Saves the state to specified storage backend
+10. Saves the state to the specified storage backend

 ## Supported SCM